cplmakerlab/cplmakerlab.github.io/_slidedecks/using-the-laser-cutter.md

 ---
-title: Using the Laser Cutter
+title: Using the Full Spectrum Laser Cutter
 slides:
   - title: Stroke Paint Color
     content_markdown: >-
+      Last steps to prepare your file for the Full Spectrum/HWLC laser cutter:<br>1\.
+Set any lines to be CUT to the color red

       ![](/uploads/using-the-laser-cutter/strokepaint.png){: width="800"
       height="662"}
     background_color: